Commissioning for wellbeing

 This qualification has been developed to support current and aspiring commissioners in achieving a rich, diverse and sustainable market of provision.
 It will also help ensure that personalised support and care is available where, how and when it is needed.

-The qualification is primarily designed for new commissioners, but can also be useful for:
+Primarily designed for new commissioners, but can also be useful for:

 Learners will be required to demonstrate an indepth understanding of the commissioning role and the skills needed to carry it out, including that they understand;